Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Results

 In order to segment frames containing anomalous sources, and reduce the false positive rate, we fit (based on visual inspection) a function as the catalogue boundary in terms of the complexity $C(f(x))$ and SNR.
 This is illustrated in Fig.~\ref{fig:Enriched_Scatter} as an exponential curve where truth labels were defined using consensus votes from zoo classifications.
 The functional catalogue boundary can also be expressed in terms of a log ratio adjustment of a lower bound complexity value for anomalous frames

 To be considered a candidate for the anomaly catalogue, a frame must have a complexity value greater than the right side of Eqn. ~\ref{eqn:exponential_boundary}.
 This equation provides a complexity boundary of $C(f(x))>14000$ when the SNR of the frame is roughly 0.3.
 The majority of frames have a SNR less than 0.3 (as we can see from Fig.~\ref{fig:Enriched_Scatter}), and so would require a higher complexity to be considered as part of the anomaly catalogue.
-We propose that a similar partition will be effective with respect to the full EMU survey
+Using a function based catalogue boundary that incorporates both complexity and the SNR improves the Precision and Informedness of the segmented sample by reducing the retention of false positives, as illustrated in figure \ref{fig:Enriched_Scatter}.
+We propose that a similar partition will be effective with respect to the full EMU survey.

+We use the function defined in Eqn. ~\ref{eqn:exponential_boundary} to segment the enriched sample to identify anomalous and complex frames and show these predictions in terms of zoo labels in Table \ref{tab:Precisionconfusionmatrix}.
+We measure the Recall, Informedness and Precision based on the binary classification of anomalies vs all other classes using the non-bias sample with results presented as a confusion matrix shown in Table \ref{tab:Recallconfusionmatrix}.
+The Recall and Informedness can be evaluated with respect to the horizontal totals with results showing a Recall of 0.86 and Informedness of 0.82 for positive predictions.
+We use estimates of Recall and Informedness based on the non-bias sub-sample to provide more accurate estimates by avoiding the allocation of too much weight to the tail through the inclusion of the Enrichment sample.

+As shown in Table \ref{tab:zooclassification}, the number of anomalies is very small compared to the number of frames containing complex objects.
+Accordingly, even at a very low false positive rate of 0.04 for the functional boundary, the Precision remains low as the boundary permits more familiar complex objects that are not deemed anomalies.
+We use the combined complex and anomalous classes to verify that the precision remains high with respect to both theses classes.
+We use estimates of Precision based on the enriched sub-sample to provide better coverage of the right tail of the complexity distribution, as discussed in section \ref{sec:Sub-sampling}, with the aim of providing a better representation of the concentration of complex and anomalous sources above the complexity threshold defined using the function based boundary.

+The Precision can be evaluated with respect to the vertical totals of the confusion matrix returning a low value of 0.09 when computed using the non-bias sample with the positive class defined using anomalies only.
+Based on the enriched sample, with the positive class including both anomalies and complex objects, the Precision is estimated to be 0.75 for the functional boundary.
+Imposing a stricter complexity cut of 17,000 bytes the Precision is estimated to be 0.94.